In order to come up with a sensible sized run, you will need to ask yourself the following:

 Chicken wire needs to be burried at least 6 inches with another couple of inches turned outwards but if the soil is loose, you may need to go down 9 inches or more.

-Gates should ideally be made from a solid mesh but if this is not possible, make sure they cannot twist if pushed in the corners.
-A fox will easily get through the hole shown in the picture, if you don’t believe me, go to my page on foxes and watch the film of the fox squeezing under the fence!
+Gates should ideally be made from a solid mesh stapled to a sturdy frame.
+If this is not possible, at least make sure the gate cannot twist, allowing a predator to get through if pushed in the corners.
+A fox will easily get through a small hole.
+If you don’t believe me, go to my page on foxes and watch the film of the fox squeezing under the fence that’s just a few inches off the ground!

 How to Build a Chicken Run